PYL Younique Volume 1

-PYL Younique Volume 1 is a single album by SMTOWN released on 31 October 2012.
-It is the first collaboration project between the auto-mobile manufacturing company Hyundai and the record label agency S.M.
-Entertainment, both headquartered in Seoul, South Korea.
+PYL Younique Volume 1 is a single album by SM Town released in December 2012.
+It is the first collaboration project between the auto-mobile manufacturing company Hyundai and the record label agency SM Entertainment, both headquartered in Seoul, South Korea.

-The single album contains three previously released digital singles "Lookin'" by BoA featuring The Quiett, "My Lifestyle" by Girls' Generation's Jessica Jung featuring Dok2, and the "Maxstep" by Younique Unit which includes Super Junior's Eunhyuk, Girls' Generation's Hyoyeon, Shinee's Taemin, Super Junior-M's Henry, Exo-K's Kai and Exo-M's Lu Han.
+The single album contains three previously released digital singles from October 2012: "Lookin'" by BoA featuring The Quiett, "My Lifestyle" by Girls' Generation's Jessica Jung featuring Dok2, and "Maxstep" by Younique Unit, which includes Super Junior's Eunhyuk, Girls' Generation's Hyoyeon, Shinee's Taemin, Super Junior-M's Henry, Exo-K's Kai and Exo-M's Luhan.

 PYL

 PYL is a Hyundai Motor Company marketing project; meaning Premium Younique Lifestyle.
 The cars that are associated with it are the Hyundai Veloster, Hyundai i30 and the Hyundai i40.

-PYL Younique Volume 1, the collaborative music album created by Hyundai and the record label agency S.M.
-Entertainment, was released on October 31, 2012.
+PYL Younique Volume 1, the collaborative music album created by Hyundai and the record label agency SM Entertainment, was released physically as part of a promotional giveaway from December 2012 to January 2013.